Why Are All Of ‘The Bachelor’ And ‘Bachelorete’ Alumni In Fiji?

 — Abbs(: (@bigbrother0018) January 3, 2017

 There has been a lot of speculation that someone from The Bachelor is there getting married, but that isn’t the case at all.
 It turns out that they are all in Fiji so that they can help Robert Graham promote his business.
-His company is Vampped company.
+His company is Vampped.
 Steve doesn’t really know why they are all there or what they are doing just that it has to do with Robert’s business.
 Everyone from The Bachelor and The Bachelorette likes to support each other, plus a trip to Fiji with your friends is always a great thing.

 The company Vampped is a big one that Robert Graham of The Bachelorette is very involved in.
 Robert is a partner and the director of marketing.
 Their website explains what they do, and ABC is even one of their clients.
 Here is how the site explains what they do.